-5.4 Atmospheric waves
+5.4 Atmospheric Waves

-As shown in section 4 atmospheric waves on all scales play a key role in vertical coupling within an atmosphere.
+As shown in Sect.
+4 atmospheric waves on all scales play a key role in vertical coupling within an atmosphere.
 Studies of the Earth's atmosphere have shown that we cannot understand the global dynamics without considering the effects of gravity wave drag.
 In the thermosphere the diurnal tide leads to removal of O via an enhancement in the effective recombination rate due to vertical (downward) transport by the tide.
 The problem of gravity waves on Earth is still not fully understood and often taken as a degree of freedom.
 "Tuning" the gravity wave drag parameterization often allows theoreticians to fit their calculations to observations, but this approach ultimately remains unsatisfying.
 On other planets the wave spectra are even less known and will probably never be fully understood, but as systematic programme of observation of larger-scale atmospheric waves would be of considerable benefit.
 This can best be achieved by orbiting spacecraft which dedicate part of their observations to monitoring of the atmosphere and its periodic fluctuations.

-5.5 Heating efficiencies and $CO_2(v2)$ -O relaxation rates
+5.5 Heating Efficiencies and CO2(v2)-O Relaxation Rates

-The thermal balance on planets Venus, Earth and Mars critically relies on IR cooling by the $CO_2$ molecule, mostly at 15 $\mu$ m, which is considerably affected by vibrational excitation of $CO_2$ by O (Section 2).
-The $CO_2(v2)$ -O relaxation rate however is still poorly known, allowing considerable degrees of freedom in our understanding of the thermal balance on these planets.
-Systematically carrying out experiments such as recent simultaneous observation of the responses of Venus, Earth and Mars to changes in solar flux (Forbes et al., 2006) may help resolve this problem, but additionally laboratory measurements need to be carried out to constrain this rate.
-Laboratory experiments are also needed to measure the heating efficiencies of $CO_2$ .
+The thermal balance on planets Venus, Earth and Mars critically relies on IR cooling by the CO2 molecule, mostly at 15 μ m, which is considerably affected by vibrational excitation of CO2 by O (Sect.
+2).
+The CO2(v2)-O relaxation rate however is still poorly known, allowing considerable degrees of freedom in our understanding of the thermal balance on these planets.
+Systematically carrying out experiments such as recent simultaneous observation of the responses of Venus, Earth and Mars to changes in solar flux (Forbes et al. 2006) may help resolve this problem, but additionally laboratory measurements need to be carried out to constrain this rate.
+Laboratory experiments are also needed to measure the heating efficiencies of CO2.
 As discussed by Fox (1998), theoretical models rely on lower heating efficiencies than can be justified from molecular calculations in order to reproduce observed thermospheric temperatures.
 This shortcoming highlights another uncertainty in our understanding of the thermal balance on terrestrial planets.
-Our current knowledge of the $CO_2(v2)$ -O relaxation rates is discussed by Huestis et al. (2008).
+Our current knowledge of the CO2(v2)-O relaxation rates is discussed by Huestis et al. (2008).

-5.6 Atomic oxygen on Mars
+5.6 Atomic Oxygen on Mars